Important warning for older adults with dementia:

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Lurasidone may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: drowsinessanxietyagitationweaknesstirednessrestlessnessuncontrollable shaking of a part of the bodyslow movements or shuffling walkdifficulty falling asleep or staying asleepnauseavomitingincreased salivabreast enlargement or dischargelate or missed menstrual perioddecreased sexual ability
+Tell your doctor if any of these symptoms are severe or do not go away: drowsinessanxietyweaknesstirednessrestlessnessuncontrollable shaking of a part of the bodyslow movements or shuffling walknauseavomitingincreased salivabreast enlargement or dischargelate or missed menstrual perioddecreased sexual ability

 Some side effects can be serious.
-If you experience any of these symptoms, or those listed in the SPECIAL PRECAUTIONS section, call your doctor immediately: seizuresswelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarsenessdifficulty swallowing or breathingshortness of breathabnormal heartbeatsore throat, fever, cough, chills, and other signs of infectionfever, sweating, confusion, fast or irregular heartbeat, and severe muscle stiffnessunusual movements of your face or body that you cannot control
+If you experience any of these symptoms, or those listed in the IMPORTANT WARNINGS and SPECIAL PRECAUTIONS sections, call your doctor immediately: seizuresswelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarsenessdifficulty swallowing or breathingshortness of breathabnormal heartbeatsore throat, fever, cough, chills, and other signs of infectionfever, sweating, confusion, fast or irregular heartbeat, and severe muscle stiffnessunusual movements of your face or body that you cannot control

 Lurasidone may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.